Gussak/ArxLaetansMod/README.md

 Added Remainder arithmetic operation

 https://github.com/Gussak/ArxLibertatis/tree/PR_CmdInventoryAddAtOtherEntity
-Inventory command can now add items to other entities
+inventory command can now add items to other entities
-so we can now dynamically patch NPCs, no need to edit/override .asl files
+so we can now dynamically patch NPCs, no need to edit/override .asl files for this.

 https://github.com/Gussak/ArxLibertatis/tree/PR_DegreesVariables2
 Added ^degrees... variables